O1ahmad/ansible-role-zcashd/README.md

 **Zcashd** supports specification of various options controlling aspects of the Zcashd client's behavior and operational profile.
 Each configuration can be expressed within a simple configuration file, `zcashd.conf` by default, composed of **key=vaue** pairs representing the aforementioned configuration properties available.
 The following details the facilities provided by this role to manage the contents of the aforementioned configuration file.

-As indicated, available configuration options are organized according to the systems/subsystems they are used to manage.
 For a reference to the list of available configuration options, see [here](https://zcash.readthedocs.io/en/latest/rtd_pages/zcash_conf_guide.html).

 `config_dir: </path/to/configuration/dir>` (**default**: `/home/{{ zcashd_user }}`)
 - path on target host where the `zcashd` configuration file should be rendered